lisa-lumos/corporate-finance/02-intro-to-financial-statement-analysis.md

 The "market-to-book ratio", also called the "price-to-book P/B ratio":
 `Market-to-Book Ratio = Market Value of Equity / Book Value of Equity`.

+Analysts often classify firms with low market-to-book ratios as "value stocks", and those with high market-to-book ratios as "growth stocks".

+The "enterprise value" is the cost to take over the business.

 ## 2.3 The income statement